 There are numerous adverse health effects due to a lack of adequate sanitation and hygiene.
 When latrines are not available in households, women and girls will seek privacy after dark to defecate outside of their homes, exposing them to a greater risk of harassment and sexual assault.3 Out of fear, women and girls may choose to ignore their needs which may increase the likelihood of urinary tract infections, chronic constipation or mental stress.4

-In addition, lack of single-gender sanitation facilities in schools result in low levels of attendance among girls, perpetuating cycles of gender inequality and poverty.
-Girls who have reached puberty and female school staff, who are menstruating, need gender-specific sanitation facilities.
-Without the privacy afforded by these facilities, students will not use school facilities, resulting in absenteeism 10-20 percent of the time.5
+In addition, a lack of single-gender sanitation facilities in schools results in low levels of attendance among girls, perpetuating cycles of gender inequality and poverty.
+Girls who have reached puberty and female school staff who are menstruating need gender-specific sanitation facilities.
+Without the privacy afforded by these facilities, menstruating school girls and staff often do not feel comfortable using school facilities, resulting in absenteeism 10-20 percent of the time.5

-For more information, contact Rebecca Fishman, 202-293-4003202-293-4002, rfishman@WASHadvocates.org
+For more information, contact Rebecca Fishman at (202) 293-4003, rfishman@WASHadvocates.org

-Amnesty International, 2010.
-Risking Rape to Reach a Toilet: Women’s Experience in the Slums of Nairobi, Kenya. http://www.amnesty.org/en/library/info/AFR32/006/2010
+3. Amnesty International (2010).
+Risking Rape to Reach a Toilet: Women’s Experience in the Slums of Nairobi, Kenya.
+(Amnesty International Report, p.
+7) Retrieved from Amnesty International website: http://www.amnesty.org/en/library/info/AFR32/006/2010

-WHO/UNICEF Joint Monitoring Programme.
-Disparities in Coverage. http://www.who.int/water_sanitation_health/monitoring/jmp04_4.pdf.
+4. WHO/UNICEF Joint Monitoring Programme.
+Disparities in Coverage.
+(WHO/UNICEF Report, p.
+21) Retrieved from the World Health Organization Website: http://www.who.int/water_sanitation_health/monitoring/jmp04_4.pdf.